pegi3s/auto-p2docking-docs/source/modules_4_docking.rst

 the predictions.
 If the user wants to see all the files created during the docking process he/she can set the parameter haddock_all_files to y, if the user only wants to see the most important files, he/she can set this parameter to n.
-The ligand and receptor PDB files should have the following name structure: UniProtKB_database (e.g. P15848_AF.pdb).
+The ligand and receptor PDB files should have the following name structure: UniProtKB_database (for instance, P15848_AF.pdb).
 It also uses the active and passive sites of each protein, which must have the following name
 structure: UniProtKB_database_active.sites and UniProtKB_database_passive.sites
-(e.g.: P15848_AF_active.sites.csv, P15848_AF_passive.sites.csv).
-The active and
-passive sites must be placed in a folder named UniProtKB_database (e.g.: P15848_AF) within the module's input folder.
-The module expects the .pdb files of the corresponding protein to be placed in the PDBs/Ligands and PDBs/Receptor folders.
+(for instance, P15848_AF_active.sites.csv, P15848_AF_passive.sites.csv).
+The active and passive sites must be placed in a folder named UniProtKB_database (for instance, P15848_AF) within the module's input folder.
+The module expects the .pdb files of the corresponding proteins to be placed in the PDBs/Ligands and PDBs/Receptor folders.

 pydock_ftdock
 --------